jhschier/Burger-Shop-Order/README.md

 1. Clone the repository to your local machine.

-2. Install the required dependencies using `npm install`.
+2. Install the required dependencies using `npm install ("nodemon -D", "uuid", "express")`.

-3. Start the application using `npm start`.
+3. Start the application using `npm run dev`.

 4. Use Insomnia to replicate HTTP requests and review the responses, testing the application's functionality.